 Here are over 10 creative ways to use calendula flowers for skin care and health!

 Calendula (Calendula officinalis) is an easy to grow herb whose flowers are traditionally used for their beneficial properties:

 - skin soothing

 Calendula is sometimes called pot marigold, which makes it easily confused with common garden marigolds, so make sure you’re working with the right plant.

-Visit Unruly Gardening for a great article and visual chart showing the differences between calendula (Calendula officinalis) and marigolds (Tagetes spp.)
+Visit our sister site, Unruly Gardening, for a helpful article and visual chart showing the differences between calendula (Calendula officinalis) and marigolds (Tagetes spp).

 A few notes before we begin: